PatternsTechGit/PT_RxJS/README.md

 > [Observer](https://rxjs.dev/guide/observer) is there to execute some code whenever it receives a new value from the observable.
 We connect observable to the observer through subscription using a method called subscribe.

-> So, observer can implement (in subscribe method) upto three methods next, error, and complete.
+> So, observer can implement (in subscribe method) up to three methods next, error, and complete.

-- `next()` will be called by the observable whenever it emmits a new value.
+- `next()` will be called by the observable whenever it emits a new value.
-- `error()` will be called whenver observable throws an error.
+- `error()` will be called whenever observable throws an error.
-- `complete()` is called whenver the observabe is done.
+- `complete()` is called whenever the observable is done.
 ![Observable](https://user-images.githubusercontent.com/100778209/157576466-819f0b12-8bac-401d-a0e1-c43485eb2f96.png)

 ```typescript